lunosat/SpaceDL/readme/english.md

 ## Database

-I chose to use MongoDB for its practicality and the free storage quota available.
+I chose to use MongoDB for its convenience and the free storage quota available.
 Later, I plan to implement a more robust system for data management.

-# Configuration
+# Setup

 ## Dependencies